-We reuse or recycle more than 99 percent of our brewery waste.
-That includes protein-rich residual brewer’s grain and spent yeast, glass cullet, aluminum, plastic, wood and other materials.
+We reuse or recycle nearly 100 percent of our brewery waste including protein-rich residual brewer’s grain and spent yeast, glass cullet, aluminum, plastic, wood and other materials.
 We turn “waste” into energy, compost and soil conditioner for our own use.
-And we send the remaining by-products to companies that use them for other beneficial purposes.
+And we send the remaining byproducts to companies that use them for other beneficial purposes.

 In 2014, we sent 2.95 million pounds of waste to landfill and reduced waste sent to landfill by more than 896,000 pounds.
 Seven of our eight major breweries are now landfill-free, with the Milwaukee brewery achieving this status in December 2014.
 Rocky Mountain Metal Container End Plant also achieved landfill-free status in December 2014 by increasing recycling and switching to reusable rags.

 The Milwaukee Brewery sent its last load of waste to landfill in December 2014.
 Throughout 2014, the brewery eliminated 124,000 pounds of waste by finding new ways to reuse or recycle it.

 "Our Green Team played a big role in our success," said Joan Meyer, environmental engineer at the Milwaukee Brewery.
 "The team is led by brewery employees who are really passionate about achieving landfill-free status.